Skip to Main Content

 A rebuilt title will tend to decrease the value of a vehicle by a fair amount.
 The price drop usually ranges from 20 percent to 40 percent.
 After incurring such significant damage, even with effective repairs and a careful eye, it may not be possible to fully restore a totaled vehicle to its original condition.
 Buyers should be wary of lingering issues that may appear down the road.

-Keep in mind that the 20 percent to 40 percent value reduction is a loose rule.
+Keep in mind that the 20 percent to 40 percent value reduction is an industry rule of thumb — not a strict rule.
 Every car is different, and the type of damage a vehicle endures could play a big role in how much its value is impacted.
 The value of a salvage or rebuilt title car should be assessed on a case-by-case basis.

 Should you buy a car with a rebuilt title?